 ECCO Conference Centre in Tønder, Denmark, is always a busy place.
-However, this week, ECCO’s headquarters was full of children’s laughter.
-30 children with heart conditions were invited to spend four days with ECCO and the Danish Heart Association to network, challenge themselves and simply have fun.
+However, this week, ECCO’s headquarters were full of children’s laughter.
+30 children with heart conditions were invited to spend four days with ECCO and the Danish Heart Association to network, challenge themselves, and simply have fun.

 One of the key goals with the summer camp is to introduce them to other children who face some of the same challenges as they know from themselves.
 Looking from the outside, the 30 children at the camp look like any other group of kids.
 The only difference is the fact that they are born with a heart condition, and at an early age have been introduced to surgery, restricted play and medicines.

 Snakes, fire eating and walking on broken glass

 During their four days in Tønder, the children were involved in activities that were fun, challenging and designed to give them an opportunity to get to know themselves in unusual situations and identify their strengths.
 The end goal was to enable the children to leave the camp with a sense of being empowered.
 Rikke Morthorst, Project Manager with the Danish Heart Association, explains: “The kids are invited to try a lot of different things that require courage, e.g. to hold a snake, eat fire and walk on broken glass.
 It may sound like an unusual approach to a fun summer camp, but it is all part of a bigger plan to challenge the children to understand their own boundaries and find the confidence in trying new things, or in saying ‘no’.
 The children here have such a potential, and sometimes, they just need a little push to realise what they are actually capable of doing,” explains Rikke Morthorst.

 All of the activities in the ECCO summer camp have been selected to give the children a good start to the summer and offer them a playful, safe environment to grow and have fun with each other.
 Judging from the many smiling faces, hugs and the constant talking in groups on their last day in Tønder, the children accomplished just that.